+Heat pumps

+Stakeholder feedback

-Heat pumps Stakeholder feedback Actions we have taken Wales is likely to see a higher degree of ground source heat pumps (GSHPs) due to available geothermal resource.
-We have increased the share of GSHPs in all scenarios, in line with the ESO's 2021 FES.
+Wales is likely to see a higher degree of ground source heat pumps (GSHPs) due to available geothermal resource.

 Heating demand is likely to be less flexible than electric vehicle demand, as there is less appetite to compromise comfort levels.
-Stakeholders felt there to be little scope for flexibility from heat pumps.
-We have slightly increased the range of potential flexibility response, in line with the ESO's 2021 FES.
+In DFES 2021, we slightly increased the range of potential flexibility response, in line with the ESO's 2021 FES.
+This is reflected in our updated forecasts.

 Air source heat pumps (ASHPs) will not materialise in grade 1 and 2 listed buildings.

+Strong emphasis on social housing and off-gas grid decarbonisation.
+Local Area Energy Plans will reduce the geographical and technological uncertainty on heat decarbonisation.

+There is greater uncertainty around uptake of LCTs such as electric vehicles and heat pumps given the current cost-of-living crisis.

+Actions we have taken

+In DFES 2021, we increased the share of GSHPs in all scenarios.
+This is reflected in our updated forecasts.

 We have refined our heat pump allocation methodology to exclude these types of buildings.
 All scenarios have been updated with this refinement.

-Heat pumps continued

-Stakeholder feedback Actions we have taken

-Strong emphasis on social housing and off-gas grid decarbonisation.
-Local Area Energy Plans will reduce the geographical and technological uncertainty on heat decarbonisation.
-We are proposing to adopt a Strategic Optimiser role in RIIO-ED2 to provide advice and support to all local authorities, across our network areas, on the development of their heat decarbonisation plans.
-Ongoing collaboration will work in both directions as this will enable local authorities to make more informed and optimal whole system choices, and will enable us to refine forecasts and deliver our future network plans more efficiently.
-Stakeholders provided strong support for this proposal during the development of our RIIO-ED2 Business Plan.
+We proposed to adopt a Strategic Optimiser role in RIIO-ED2 to provide advice and support to all local authorities, across our network areas, on the development of their heat and transport decarbonisation plans.
+Ongoing collaboration will work in both directions as this will enable local authorities to make more informed and optimal whole system choices, and will enable us to refine forecasts and deliver out future network plans more efficiently.